Q: How does gender-inclusive housing work?

 Q: Under this policy, can couples live together?

-The Office of Residential Education and Living strongly recommends against couples of any orientation living with one another.
+The Office of Residential Education and Living strongly recommends against couples living with one another.
 Under the policy, however, couples are not banned from rooming together.
-Two women or two men who choose to live together are not questioned about the nature of their relationship, and we believe that requiring students who apply for gender-inclusive housing to explain their relationship is intrusive and unfair.
+Roommate pairs will not be questioned about or made to explain their relationship as part of the housing process

-Q: Can students be randomly assigned to a roommate of the opposite sex?
+Q: Can students be randomly assigned to a gender-inclusive room?

-Q: What if a student chooses to live with someone of the opposite biological sex or gender identity and becomes uncomfortable with the situation?
+Q: What if a student chooses to participate in gender-inclusive housing and becomes uncomfortable with their living situation?

 The College’s established room change process allows for reassignment in any living situation where there is a problem that cannot be resolved.

-Q: What if a first-year or transfer student is assigned to live with a member of the same biological sex and feels unsafe or threatened in this situation?
+Q: What if a first-year or transfer student begins to feel unsafe or threatened in their living situation?

-If a student feels threatened or unsafe in a roommate situation for any reason, he or she should contact the Office of Residential Education and Living immediately and alternate housing will be provided.
+If a student feels threatened or unsafe in a roommate situation for any reason, the student should contact the Office of Residential Education and Living immediately and alternate housing will be provided.

 Yes.
 More than two dozen U.S. colleges and universities offer some form of gender-inclusive housing, including Wesleyan University, Swarthmore College, Clark University, Brown University, Sarah Lawrence College, Ithaca College, Hampshire College, Stanford University, Dartmouth College, Cornell University and Columbia University.
 While no two policies are exactly the same, Connecticut College’s policy most-closely resembles the policies at Clark University, Sarah Lawrence College, Wesleyan University and Hampshire College.